skills/review-pull-requests/.github/steps/1-open-a-pull-request.md

 6. Enter a title for your pull request: `Update the game over message`.
 7. Enter a description for your pull request: `Update the game over message so people know how to play again!`
 8. Click **Create pull request**.
-9. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+9. With the pull request created, Mona will check your progress then prepare and share the next steps.